 As we walked past the small structure, a College of Engineering (Construction Management) teacher was preparing to start work on the building.
 Our group stopped to chat, and he mentioned that he was expecting several students to join him later that afternoon.
 The goal of the volunteers is to get the outside of building finished and painted before winter sets in.

-At the conclusion of our tour we all expressed our thanks for what had been a most interesting morning.
+To sum up, at the conclusion of our tour we all expressed our thanks for what had been a most interesting morning.
 I look forward to visiting the Arboretum again to see how it changes with the seasons.

 Comments on the Sac State University Arboretum?